RafaelRiosAsh/SemanaTec/README.md

 # TC1001S-202111
-Sample code for the Computer Tools course challenge

-Author: Gilberto Echeverria
+Test game code modified from [this repository](https://github.com/gilecheverria/TC1001S-202111) during the second "Semana Tec" of the Feb-Jun 2021 semester.
+The purpose of this code is to show our understanding of the core concepts of VCS (Version Control Systems) and python programming.

+Author: Rafael Rios :A01028722, Aquiles Ensiminger :A01781243, Santiago Rodarte:A01025565

-Original games code from: http://www.grantjenks.com/docs/freegames/index.html Games included:
+Original games code from: http://www.grantjenks.com/docs/freegames/index.html

+Games included (both games were slightly modified to add some features described in the files):
 - Paint
-- Snake
-- Pacman
 - Cannon

 ## Installing the Freegames module